gtk-rs/gir/README.md

     doc_trait_name = "SocketListenerExtManual"
     # disable generation of future for async function
     no_future = true
+    # to rename the generated function
+    rename = "something_else"
         # override for parameter
         [[object.function.parameter]]
         # filter by name